Why are many businesses instilling a DevOps culture into their organization?

 In our case of study, the results for the $\alphabin$ coefficient for the research question RQ1 (problems) on the semantic domains defined in Section \ref{sec:RQ1}, for the two performed iterations, are shown in Table \ref{tab:table-alphabin}.
 As mentioned above, these results have been computed using the Atlas.ti software \cite{Atlas:2019}.

-From the results of Table~\ref{tab:table-alphabin} we observe that the values of $\alphabin$ are generally high, providing evidences of agreement between the judges---i.e. Coder 1 and Coder 2 as described in Subsection~\ref{dataanalysis}---in the application of the different semantic domains.
+From the results of Table~\ref{tab:table-alphabin}, we observe that the values of $\alphabin$ are generally high, providing evidences of agreement between the judges---i.e., Coder 1 and Coder 2 as described in Subsection~\ref{dataanalysis}---in the application of the different semantic domains.
 For iteration 1, the value of $\alphabin$ in 9 out of 10 of the semantic domains is above the minimal threshold $0.667$.
-Even more, in 8 out of 10 of the semantic domains, the value is above $0.80$, showing statistical evidence of reliability in the evaluations.
+Moreover, in 8 out of 10 of the semantic domains, the value is above $0.80$, showing statistical evidence of reliability in the evaluations.
 In iteration 2, the values of $\alphabin$ increased or remained equal in 8 out of 10 of the semantic domains.
-In this way, 8 out of 10 of the semantic domains present values of $\alphabin$ above $0.667$ in iteration 2 and, actually, all of them are above $0.8$.
-However, we also observe that there exists two semantic domains that present more difficulties for being detected, namely P02 and P07.
+In this way, 8 out of 10 of the semantic domains present $\alphabin$ values above $0.667$ in iteration 2, and indeed, all of them are above $0.8$.
+However, we also observe two semantic domains that present more difficulties for being detected, namely, P02 and P07.